 Technology Responds to Disasters

-A list of common, unordinary names have now become snapshots of destroyed homes, stranded survivors, and ravaged towns.
+A list of common, unordinary names has now become snapshots of destroyed homes, stranded survivors, and ravaged towns.
 Harvey.
 Irma.
 Jose.
 Maria.

 Those are just the hurricanes.
 Earthquakes gripped Mexico, a landslide struck Colombia, and floods overwhelmed South Asia.
 These and more all occurred in 2017.
 Whether large natural disasters are actually increasing in frequency or whether that’s merely a conclusion our brains emit every hurricane season, humankind is increasingly becoming aware of the spontaneous destruction a natural disaster can bring and the resources needed to survive and respond to such emergencies.